- AMMC - Autorité Marocaine du Marché des Capitaux

 - BAM - Bank Al-Maghrib

 - Morocco's central bank, established in 1959.
-Responsible for monetary policy, financial stability, and managing foreign exchange reserves.
-Sets the key policy rate (currently 2.75% as of December 2024), manages the dirham's exchange rate regime, and acts as lender of last resort to Moroccan banks.
+Responsible for monetary policy, financial stability, foreign exchange reserves, and management of the dirham exchange-rate regime.
+Acts as lender of last resort to Moroccan banks.

 - BVC - Bourse de Casablanca